sungurtekin01/product-pipeline-agent-toolkit/README.md

 # Product Pipeline Toolkit - Monorepo

 AI-powered product development pipeline with visual canvas UI.
-Transform your product vision into complete documentation (BRD → Design Spec → Development Tickets) using multi-agent LLM collaboration.
+Transform your product vision into complete documentation (PRD → Design Spec → Development Tickets) using multi-agent LLM collaboration.

 ## 🎯 What is This?